dilawar/ncbs/handbook/student_handbook.markdown

 # PhD and Integrated PhD

+## Degree Awarding Institutions
-**Degree Awarding Institutions:** Students enrolled in the PhD and Int-PhD programmes at NCBS are awarded degrees by TIFR, Mumbai.
+ Students enrolled in the PhD and
+Int-PhD programmes at NCBS are awarded degrees by TIFR, Mumbai.
 Students enrolled in the PhD programme at inStem are awarded the degree by Manipal University.

+## Orientation and Rotations
-**Orientation and Rotations:** New students must arrive on campus by August 1 each year and must attend an Orientation Programme which runs for three weeks.
+ New students must arrive on campus by
+August 1 each year and must attend an Orientation Programme which runs for three weeks.
 In this programme, students meet with faculty members and their research groups.
 They are also informed about Research,